Swamy-s-Tech-Skills-Academy-AI-ML-Data/openai-completions-workshop/README.md

 ## Customization Notes

-- Prompts adjusted from original examples to showcase diversity & control.
 - All outputs intentionally not cached—run live for authentic behavior.
 - Safe for public demo: avoid sensitive or ambiguous prompts.